-An infant whose mother has had measles receives antibodies transplacentally; these antibodies are protective for most of the first 6 to 12 mo of life.
+An infant whose mother has immunity to measles (eg, because of previous illness or vaccination) receives antibodies transplacentally; these antibodies are protective for most of the first 6 to 12 mo of life.
 Lifelong immunity is conferred by infection.
-In the US, many measles cases are imported by travelers or immigrants; indigenous transmission occurs primarily among unvaccinated people.
+In the US, almost all measles cases are imported by travelers or immigrants, with subsequent indigenous transmission occurring primarily among unvaccinated people.

 Symptoms and Signs

 After a 7- to 14-day incubation period, measles begins with a prodrome of fever, coryza, hacking cough, and tarsal conjunctivitis.
 Pathognomonic Koplik spots appear during the prodrome, before the onset of rash, usually on the oral mucosa opposite the 1st and 2nd upper molars.
 The spots resemble grains of white sand surrounded by red areolae.
 They may be extensive, producing diffuse mottled erythema of the oral mucosa.
 Sore throat develops.